Why should I come to Ithaca College for physical therapy?

 Can I transfer into the physical therapy program?

-Transfer students (internal and external) are encouraged, but opportunities may be limited and are competitive and based on available space.
+Applications for transfer (internal) may be possible, but opportunities may be limited and are competitive and based on available space.
 Students interested in transferring into the program should refer to the transfer opportunities page.

 Will I be eligible for financial aid in my fifth and sixth years?